pedrobdfp/eDNAstructure/README.md

 eDNA_dmm_beta(fit)$plot
 ```

-> **For a complete walkthrough** â€” including step-by-step simulation, data formatting, K selection, all visualization options, parameter recovery, and troubleshooting â€” see the **[full tutorial vignette](vignettes/tutorial.Rmd)**.
+> **For a complete walkthrough** — including step-by-step simulation, data formatting, K selection, all visualization options, parameter recovery, and troubleshooting — see the **[full tutorial vignette](vignettes/tutorial.Rmd)**.
 It is designed to be read start to finish and assumes no prior familiarity with Bayesian mixture models.

 ---